 Whether you support or oppose the issue of guns on campus, it should be clear that the issue is not going away any time soon.
 No matter what state law mandates regarding guns on campus, it is smart to prepare for a worst case scenario when a shooter comes to your campus.
 It’s important to have an emergency plan in place that includes a communication protocol that can reach everyone in the event of an active shooter.

-To learn more about One Call Now’s emergency notification solution, click the link below.
+To learn more about One Call Now’s emergency notification solution, check out our guide One Call Now: How it Works.